saucelabs/sauce-docs/docs/error-reporting/project-setup/metrics-stability-scores.md

 ## View Stability Scores

 Once configured and populating, Stability Scores can be viewed in the Triage and Explore Views.
-You'll see a dropdown in the upper right for "Errors normalized by {metric group}".
+You'll see a dropdown in the upper right for "Errors normalized by \{metric group\}".

 ## Stability Scores in Triage